 If the REGISTRATION ACCEPT message contains the allowed NSSAI, then the UE shall store the included allowed NSSAI together with the PLMN identity of the registered PLMN and the registration area as specified in subclause 4.6.2.2.

 If the REGISTRATION ACCEPT message contains a configured NSSAI IE with a new configured NSSAI for the current PLMN and optionally the mapped S-NSSAI(s) for the configured NSSAI for the current PLMN, the UE shall store the contents of the configured NSSAI IE as specified in subclause 4.6.2.2.

+If the REGISTRATION ACCEPT message:

+a) includes the 5GS "NSSAA to be performed" indicator in the 5GS registration result IE;

+b) includes a pending NSSAI; and

+c) does not include an allowed NSSAI;

-If the UE included S1 mode supported indication in the REGISTRATION REQUEST message, the AMF supporting interworking with EPS shall set the IWK N26 bit to either:
+the UE shall not initiate a 5GSM procedure except for emergency services or high priority access.If the UE included S1 mode supported indication in the REGISTRATION REQUEST message, the AMF supporting interworking with EPS shall set the IWK N26 bit to either:

 a) "interworking without N26 interface not supported" if the AMF supports N26 interface ; or